-nsure that you have read and understood the interna nd external Privacy policy, as well as the Information ecurity policy and have completed any training ssigned to you.
+Ensure that you have read and understood the interna and external Privacy policy, as well as the Cyber Security policy and have completed any training assigned to you.

-f your role involves handling personal data, ensure that you understand and adhere to the relevant company policies and processes with regards to the collection, processing, storage and deletion of that data.
+If your role involves handling personal data, ensure that you understand and adhere to the relevant company policies and processes with regards to the collection, processing, storage and deletion of that data.

-Only use personal data for a valid business purpose You should never access personal data which is no required as part of your role in the company.
+Only use personal data for a valid business purposes.
+You should never access personal data which is not required as part of your role in the company.

-Personal data may not be disclosed to anyone unles such disclosure is properly authorized, and the data i required for a valid business reason.
+Personal data may not be disclosed to anyone unless such disclosure is properly authorized, and the data is required for a valid business reason.